-Calculate means and proportions from complex survey data.
-A wrapper around svymean, or if proportion = TRUE, svyciprop. survey_mean should always be called from summarise.
+Calculate means and proportions from complex survey data. survey_mean with proportion = FALSE (the default) or survey_prop with proportion = FALSE is a wrapper around svymean. survey_prop with proportion = TRUE (the default) or survey_mean with proportion = TRUE is a wrapper around svyciprop. survey_mean and survey_prop should always be called from summarise.

 survey_mean(